MrShafiee/RxTableView-Part2/README.md

 - See my personal website: [Shafi.ee](http://www.shafi.ee)
 - Follow me on twitter: [@Shafi.ee](http://twitter.com/shafi.ee)

-ViewControllersPager was a forked from [Pager](https://github.com/lucoceano/Pager) to swift.

 ## Licence
 Pager is MIT licensed.
 See the LICENCE file for more info.